Hasidic Judaism: Rebbe and "court"

 Akin to his spiritual status, the Rebbe is also the administrative head of the community.
-Sects often possess their own synagogues, study halls and internal charity mechanisms, and ones sufficiently large also maintain entire educational systems.
-The Rebbe is the supreme figure of authority, and not just for the institutions.
-The rank-and-file Hasidim are also expected to consult with him on important matters, and often seek his blessing and advice.
-He is personally attended by aides known as Gabbai or Mashbak.
+Sects often possess linked synagogues (often known as shtiebels), study halls, and internal charity mechanisms, and sufficiently large ones also maintain entire educational systems.
+The rebbe is the supreme authority figure, not just for the institutions.
+The rank-and-file Hasidim are also expected to consult with him on important matters and often seek his blessing and advice.
+He is personally attended by aides known as gabbai or mashbak.

 Many particular Hasidic rites surround the leader.
-On the Sabbath, holidays, and celebratory occasions, Rebbes hold a Tisch (table), a large feast for their male adherents.
+On Shabbat, Jewish holidays, and celebratory occasions, rebbes hold a tish "table", a large feast for their male adherents.
 Together, they sing, dance, and eat, and the head of the sect shakes the hands of his followers to bless them, and often delivers a sermon.
-A Chozer, "repeater", selected for his good memory, commits the text to writing after the Sabbath (any form of writing during the Sabbath itself being forbidden).
+A khozer "repeater", selected for his good memory, commits the text to writing after Shabbat (any form of writing during the Sabbath itself being forbidden).
 In many "courts", the remnants of his meal, supposedly suffused with holiness, are handed out and even fought over.
-Often, a very large dish is prepared beforehand and the Rebbe only tastes it before passing it to the crowd.
-Apart from the gathering at noon, the third repast on Sabbath and the "Melaveh Malkah" meal when it ends are also particularly important and an occasion for song, feasting, tales, and sermons.
-A central custom, which serves as a major factor in the economics of most "courts", is the Pidyon, "Ransom", better known by its Yiddish name Kvitel, "little note": Adherents submit a written petition, which the master may assist with on behalf of his sanctity, adding a sum of money for either charity or the leader's needs.
-Occasions in the "court" serve as pretext for mass gatherings, flaunting the power, wealth and size of each.
-Weddings of the leader's family, for example, are often held with large multistoried stands (פארענטשעס, Parentches) filled with Hasidim surround the main floor, where the Rebbe and his relatives dine, celebrate, and perform the Mitzvah tantz.
-This is a festive dance with the bride: Both parties hold one end of a long sash, a Hasidic gartel, for reasons of modesty.
+A very large dish is often prepared beforehand, and the rebbe only tastes it before passing it to the crowd.
+Apart from the gathering at noon, the seudah shlishit of Shabbat and the Melaveh Malkah meal when it ends are also particularly important and an occasion for song, feasting, tales, and sermons.
+A central custom, which serves as a major factor in the economics of most "courts", is the kvitel, "little note".
+Adherents submit a written petition, which the master may assist with on behalf of his sanctity, adding money for either tzedakah or the leader's needs.
+Occasions in the "court" serve as a pretext for mass gatherings, flaunting the power, wealth and size of each.
+Weddings of the leader's family, for example, are often held with large multistoried stands (פארענטשעס, Parentches) filled with Hasidim surrounding the main floor, where the Rebbe and his relatives dine, celebrate, and perform the Mitzvah tantz.
+This is a festive dance with the bride: Both parties hold one end of a long sash, a Hasidic gartel, for modesty.